kate-skorija/currency-exchange/README.md

-# README Template
+# Currency Exchange

-#### Exercise for Epicodus, 06.19.2020
+#### Asynchrony and API Code Review Exercise for Epicodus, 07.02.2020

 ### By Kate Skorija

 ## Description

-This is a website for...
-You may view the published site on [GitHub Pages](https://kate-skorija.github.io/pizza-parlor/).
+This is a currency exchange rate website.
+It calls on an exchange rate API to ensure the user recieves the most recent exchange rate available.

 ## Specifications

-**Behavior**: Program will only let users select a pizza size
+**Behavior**: Program will allow users to enter an amount in USD
-  * Input: User selects "Medium"
+  * Input: 132
-  * Output: Medium pizza object is created
+  * Output: Program takes in $132 USD as input

-**Behavior**: Program will let users select toppings for their pizza
+**Behavior**: Program will allow users to specify another currency to convert the USD amount
-  * Input: User selects "Pepperoni" and "Mushroom"
+  * Input: User selects the Mexican peso
-  * Output: Pepperonis and mushrooms are added to the pizza object
+  * Output: Program accounts for user selection

-  **Behavior**: Program will allow users to add multiple pizzas to their order
+**Behavior**: Program will call the exchange rate API to ensure the currency exchange rate is correct
-  * Input: User clicks "Add another pizza"
+ * Input: Program calls API
-  * Output: Previous pizza is saved and new selections can be made for another pizza
+ * Output: Correct amount based on exchange rate

-**Behavior**: Program will return a price to the user, depending on their selections
+**Behavior**: Program will convert USD amount into specified currency amount
- * Input: Users clicks "Checkout"
+  * Input: 132.00 USD
- * Output: "Your total: $12.00"
+  * Output: 2969.10 peso

 ## Setup/Installation Requirements